chef-boneyard/chef-rfc/rfc047-release-process.md

 Therefore, a released build is unlikely to have BUILD be zero because these numbers are now consumed during pre-release testing.

+#### Version Configuration

+A text file named VERSION exists at the top of chef git repository which contains the current MAJOR.MINOR version.
+If BUILD is included, it is ignored.
+Maintainers are responsible for increasing MAJOR and MINOR as necessary based on the above specification when merging code to the master branch.

+The VERSION constants, Chef::VERSION and ChefConfig::VERSION, must be set to "invalid-unset-version" in the repository and changes to the corresponding files must not be committed to the repository.

+The following steps will be automated by the build tools:

+The full version, i.e. MAJOR.MINOR.BUILD, is stored as light-weight git tags.
+Each build will:
+ 1. Examine the VERSION file to determine MAJOR.MINOR
+ 1. Use existing tags to determine the next incremental BUILD
+ 1. Create a light-weight tag in the format MAJOR.MINOR.BUILD, e.g. `1.2.3` against the commit that it intends to build.
+ 1. Push the tag
+ 1. Updates the VERSION constants for the build locally, but must not push a commit containing the updated files.

+To facilitate local development and testing, a modified process is used when built outside of CI/CD:
+ 1. Examine the VERSION file to determine MAJOR.MINOR
+ 1. Use the existing tags to determine the most recent BUILD and use it with a `+dev` suffix, e.g. `1.2.3+dev`
+ 1. Does not create or push tags
+ 1. Updates the VERSION constants for the build locally, but must not push a commit containing the updated files.

 #### Caveats

 We do not consistently and clearly delineate which public methods are also part of the public API and guaranteed to only change with major version releases.
 Public methods may change in minor releases based on the likelihood of that method being used by other projects or cookbooks.